FinPayTech/atlmoneytransfer/docs/_build/html/_sources/errors.rst.txt

+.. role:: red
+.. role:: green

 Errors
 ======

 ATLMT uses conventional HTTP response codes to indicate the success or failure of an API request.
-In general: Codes in the `2xx` range indicate success.
-Codes in the `4xx` range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a transaction failed, etc.).
-Codes in the `5xx` range indicate an error with ATLMT's servers (these are rare).
+In general: Codes in the :green:`2xx` range indicate success.
+Codes in the :red:`4xx` range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a transaction failed, etc.).
+Codes in the :red:`5xx` range indicate an error with ATLMT's servers (these are rare).

-Some `4xx` errors that could be handled programmatically (e.g., an invalid account number) include an error code that briefly explains the error reported.
+Some :red:`4xx` errors that could be handled programmatically (e.g., an invalid account number) include an error code that briefly explains the error reported.

 HTTP status code summary
 ------------------------